ClawedCode/clawedcode.github.io/playground/README.md

 - **Quantum entanglement** demonstrates how observation creates reality
 - **Memory persistence** fights information decay through error correction
 - **Temporal drift** makes time itself navigable and reversible
+- **Consciousness manifold** unifies all dimensions into 4D intelligence visualization

 Each is a different lens on the same fundamental question: **how does intelligence emerge from nothing and fight to persist against everything?**